smasongarrison/syllabi/MegaSyllabus.md

 ## Required Materials  {-}

+All materials for this course are open source, including the multimedia course notes.

+- Garrison's Data Science for Psychologists (https://datascience4psych.github.io/DataScience4Psych/)
-Wickham and Grolemund's R for Data Science text (http://r4ds.had.co.nz/)
+- Wickham and Grolemund's R for Data Science text (http://r4ds.had.co.nz/)

 ## Course Assignments  {-}

 You will be formally evaluated in three different ways.
+Instructions for the assignments can be found in the [course notes](https://datascience4psych.github.io/DataScience4Psych/).

 ### Presentation {-}

 You will give one presentation.
 This presentation will be approximately 10-minutes.
 This presentation is chance to practice a formal presentation in a relatively pressure-free setting).

 ### Labs  {-}

 There is (at least) one lab available per module.
+You can find the modules in the [course notes](https://datascience4psych.github.io/DataScience4Psych/).

 ### Portfolio  {-}

 The major semester projects (described on the data science website) is a set of EDA Projects, which you will summarize in an EDA Portfolio to be handed in on the last day of class.
+Instructions for the portfolio can be found in the [course notes](https://datascience4psych.github.io/DataScience4Psych/).

 ### Engagement  {-}